Wildboar-Software/isode/doc/isode-gen.8.md

      lightweight presentation protocol  for  TCP/IP-based  inter-
      nets.

-     To generate the LPP system, go to  the  isode-8.0  directory and type:
+     To generate the LPP system, go to  the  isode  directory and type:

           % ./make all-lpp